 At its core, enterprise voice refers to the stack of technology that helps businesses of all sizes communicate with each other and with external audiences.
 It’s a unified communications tool that may include anything from traditional desktop phones using landlines to VoIP phones leveraging internet connections and cloud technology.

-Of course, most organizations asking what is enterprise voice likely look for answers more specifically related to cloud technology, which offers much-needed flexibility and scalability.
+Of course, most organizations asking what enterprise voice is likely look for answers more specifically related to cloud technology, which offers much-needed flexibility and scalability.
 The idea, though, remains the same.
 If you are looking for technology that helps you communicate more efficiently via any voice-based channels, from audio and video conferencing to customer support lines, you’re looking for an enterprise voice solution.

 The Increasing Need for Modern Enterprise Voice Solutions